AI-Hypercomputer/maxtext/README.md

 ```
 bash download_dataset.sh {GCS_PROJECT} {GCS_BUCKET_NAME}
 ```
 3. Change config values for `base_output_directory` and `dataset_path` in `configs/base.yml`. `vocab_relative_path` is relative to `base_output_directory` for loading the tokenizer.
 MaxText assumes these GCS buckets are created in the same project and that it has permissions to read and write from them.
+We also recommend reviewing the configurable options in `configs/base.yml`, for instance you may change the `steps` or `logging_period` by either modifying
+`configs/base.yml` or by passing in `steps` and `logging_period` as additional args to the `train.py` call.

 ## Getting Started: Local Development